simplyEngineering/ESP32-and-Horticulture/README.md

 </table>

 # This is an active project - watch this space for further material<br><br>
-## See also the https://github.com/simplyEngineering/ESP32-and-Horticulture-R-D-Lab support repository<br><br>
+## See also the https://github.com/simplyEngineering/ESP32-and-Horticulture-R-D-Lab related repository<br><br>
 ### Enquiries to:&nbsp;&nbsp;<a href="mailto://stuart@ceng.me.uk?subject=ESP32 and Horticulture">Stuart A Spray C.Eng MIEE</a>